0x1D-1983/book-api-mcp-docker-compose-bundle/k8s/service-mesh/TROUBLESHOOTING.md

 **Symptom:** `upstream connect error or disconnect/reset before headers. reset reason: remote connection failure, transport failure reason: TLS_error:|268435581:SSL routines:OPENSSL_internal:CERTIFICATE_VERIFY_FAILED`

+**Important:** This error can be misleading!
+It may not be an SSL/certificate issue at all.
+Check for routing/configuration issues first, especially for services hosted under subdirectories (like pgAdmin).

 **Possible Causes:**

+0. **Misrouting due to subdirectory hosting (Common for pgAdmin):**
+   - Service generates redirects to wrong path (e.g., `/` instead of `/subdirectory`)
+   - Edge Envoy routes to wrong backend service (default route)
+   - Service mesh blocks unauthorized service-to-service connection
+   - **Solution:** Configure proper subdirectory hosting with `X-Script-Name` header and `prefix_rewrite`

 1. **Client certificate not presented:**
    - Edge Envoy must have `tls_certificates` configured in `UpstreamTlsContext`